RobertWilbrandt/microros_zephyr_docker/README.md

 # ros2 run micro_ros_setup flash_firmware.sh
 ```

 You should see some messages in the agent container.
-In a normal ros2 foxy machine, your can now check the functionality:
+In a normal ROS 2 foxy machine, your can now check the functionality:

 ```console
 $ source /opt/ros/foxy/setup.bash